The $160 million new Student Union will replace the current University Center, which was built in 1952 and then expanded and remodeled in 1967.

 The new Student Union, which will be at least 50 percent larger than the current University Center, should be completed in 2017.

 Phase One, now under way, includes a new bookstore, dining facilities, Career Services office space, and other office space.
-Phase One is estimated to be complete by 2015.
+Phase One is estimated to be complete by Summer 2015.

 Phase One also will include a new landscaped outdoor plaza that connects the Pedestrian Mall and the Haslam Business Building to The Hill.